hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 126**

 - C. Create a Cloud Build trigger based on the development branch that tests the code, builds the container, and stores it in Container Registry.
 Create a deployment pipeline that watches for new images and deploys the new image on the development cluster.
 Ensure only the deployment tool has access to deploy new versions.
-100%
+100%/TotoroChina

-- To automate the build and deployment process for your microservices in the development environment, you can use Cloud Build to set up a trigger that listens for code pushes to the development branch on your GitHub repository.
-When a code change is pushed to the branch, Cloud Build can test the code, build the container image, and store it in Container Registry.
-You can then create a deployment pipeline that watches for new images in Container Registry and deploys them automatically on the development cluster.
-To ensure that only code that has been properly tested and built is deployed in the development environment, you should ensure that only the deployment tool has access to deploy new versions.
+- (AdGlad) Questions say "relevant microservice will be deployed automatically in the development environment."
+Therefore A and B are out.
+D says "Rely on Vulnerability Scanning to ensure the code tests succeed."
+Vulnerability Scanning is not test so D is out.
+The correct Answer is therefore C.

 - Option D is incorrect because relying on Vulnerability Scanning alone is not sufficient to ensure that the code changes are properly tested and built before being deployed in the development environment.